SoFi Weekly (WKLY) Dividend EFT Review

 Pros

-- Weekly dividends.
-A fund that pays dividends at this frequency is almost nonexistent.
-This is likely the number one competitive advantage of this fund over other choices.
+1. Weekly dividends.
+A fund that pays dividends at this frequency is difficult to find.
+This might be the number one competitive advantage of WKLY over other dividend paying ETFs, which might pay dividends monthly or less frequently.

-- Compounding potential.
+2. Compounding potential.
 Smart lottery winners typically take a lump sum because they know that money now can be put to good use.
-The weekly dividends can be re-invested and compounded, allowing you to realistically earn more than the ~1.5% ROI that WKLY produces on paper.
+The weekly dividends can be re-invested and compounded, allowing you to realistically earn more than the stated ROI that WKLY produces on paper.

 Cons